 The HBase Table Schema for the streaming data is as follows:

 The Schema for the daily statistics summary rollups is as follows:

 All of the components of the use case architecture we just discussed can run on the same cluster with the MapR Data Platform.
-There are several advantages of having MapR Streams on the same cluster as all the other components.
+There are several advantages of having MapR Event Store on the same cluster as all the other components.
 For example, maintaining only one cluster means less infrastructure to provision, manage, and monitor.
 Likewise, having producers and consumers on the same cluster means fewer delays related to copying and moving data between clusters, and between applications.